JohnSnowLabs/langtest/docs/pages/task/question-answering.md

 #### Task Specification

-When specifying the task for Named Entity Recognition (NER), use the following format:
+When specifying the task for Question Answering, use the following format:

 **task**: `Union[str, dict]`